 When you need to make a consumption, and I mean need to.
 I tend not to go shopping for the hell of shopping.
 I can prove this as I commonly wear clothes that I have had for more than a decade.
 And only really replacing them when they physically wear out.

-Firstly, when I want to buy something I tend to do a lot of research on the item I am going to purchase.
+Firstly, when I want to buy something, I tend to do a lot of research on the item I will purchase.
 Is it the right one, are there other brands that are just as good but are cheaper?
 Do I really need it?
 Are there other items I already own that will do the same task?
 And finally how much does it cost?

 The last one, how much is it going to cost, is the important one.

 When you think of the price, it is not just the dollar amount you should be thinking about.
 If this is the only thing that you think about you are in a lot of trouble.
-But I suspect that a majority of people don’t tend to think this way.
-Even if they don’t know it.
+But I suspect that most people don’t tend to think this way even if they don’t know it.

-The first alarm bell should go off if you want to make a purchase and need to use personal loans or credit cards.
+The first alarm bell should go off if you want to make a purchase and use personal loans or credit cards.

-Now if you are getting a loan to buy something, it would definitely have to be a life or death sort of item that you are intending to buy.
+If you are getting a loan to buy something, it would definitely have to be a life or death sort of item you intend to buy.
 Otherwise, save up the money to buy it outright.
-If you get a loan to pay for something, you will be paying far more than the product is worth for the right to own it.
+If you get a loan to pay for something, you will pay far more than the product is worth the right to own it.

-Once you foster the discipline to save for an item, not only does it become more rewarding when you actually buy the item outright, more often than not when you go to buy the item you would have changed your mind and don’t want to buy it.
+Once you foster the discipline to save for an item, it becomes more rewarding when you actually buy the item outright, more often than not when you go to buy the item you would have changed your mind and don’t want to buy it.

 You see, when you learn how long it takes to save for something, you appreciate the true costs of items.
-When you buy items using loans and credit cards you don’t learn how long you have to save for before you can buy an item, because you will already be in possession of the item.
+When you buy items using loans and credit cards, you don’t learn how long you have to save for before you can buy an item, because you will already own the item.